The Link Between Familial Hypercholesterolemia and Heart Disease

 How Does FH Increase the Risk of Heart Disease?

-The connection between familial hypercholesterolemia and heart disease is simple but profound: high levels of LDL cholesterol in the blood can lead to plaque buildup in the arteries.
+The connection between familial hypercholesterolemia (FH) and heart disease is simple but profound: high levels of LDL cholesterol in the blood can lead to plaque buildup in the arteries.
 Over time, this plaque hardens and narrows the arteries, restricting blood flow to the heart and other vital organs.
 This process, known as atherosclerosis, is a major cause of heart disease, and for people with FH, it happens much faster and more aggressively than in those without the condition.

 Here’s how it works: